Aiyaz Sayed-Khaiyum

-Prior to his appointment as a cabinet minister following FijiFirst's general election victory in September 2014, Sayed-Khaiyum was the Fijian attorney general and the Minister for Justice, Anti-Corruption, Public Enterprises, Communications, Civil Aviation, and the Minister responsible for Elections under the Bainimarama Government.
+Prior to his appointment as a cabinet minister following FijiFirst's general election victory in September 2014, Sayed-Khaiyum was the Fijian Attorney-General and the Minister for Justice, Anti-Corruption, Public Enterprises, Communications, Civil Aviation, and the Minister responsible for Elections under the Bainimarama Government.

-According to The Economist, the daily functioning of the Fijian government is run by Sayed-Khaiyum.
-The South China Morning Post describes Khaiyum as one of the South Pacific's most powerful men.
+According to The Economist, the daily functioning of the Fijian government was run by Sayed-Khaiyum.
+The South China Morning Post describes Sayed-Khaiyum as one of the South Pacific's most powerful men.

-Sayed-Khaiyum is the General Secretary of the FijiFirst party.
-He also serves as the Fijian Governor in the Asian Development Bank, and has been the ADB Chair of the Board of Governors since 2018.
+Sayed-Khaiyum is the former General Secretary of the FijiFirst party.
+He also served as the Fijian Governor in the Asian Development Bank, was the ADB Chair of the Board of Governors in 2018.
+In 2019 he was the Chair of the Boards of Governors and Governor of the World Bank Group and the International Monetary Fund.

 Following Frank Bainimarama's recovery from heart surgery in January 2022, Sayed-Khaiyum was named Acting Prime Minister.

 Early life and education

 Sayed-Khaiyum was born and raised in Suva and was educated at Marist Brothers High School.
-He has a master's degree in law from the University of Hong Kong, a bachelor's degree in law from the University of New South Wales, a graduate diploma in legal practice from the University of Wollongong, and a bachelor's degree in political science from the Australian National University.
+He has a Masters in Law from the University of Hong Kong.
+As part of his Masters program, he completed a thesis entitled 'Cultural Autonomy - Its Implications for Nation-State'.
+He also completed his Bachelors Degree in Law from the University of New South Wales.
+As part of his Degree program, he completed a thesis entitled 'Constitution Making in Divided Societies - Fiji, a case study'.
+He also completed a graduate diploma in legal practice from the University of Wollongong, and a bachelor's degree in political science from the Australian National University.

 He was a former senior legal officer in the Office of the Director of Public Prosecutions.
 Sayed-Khaiyum was the General Manager of Legal and Compliance and was the Company Secretary in the Colonial Group of Companies for five years immediately prior to his appointment in the Interim Government by the President of Fiji.
 He also worked with the law firm of Minter Ellison in Sydney.
 He was on the board of Transparency International Fiji and has been President of the Fiji Young Lawyers Association.